HeyyD/leech-balancer/README.md

 You can customize the plugin's behavior through its configuration:

 ### Required Correct Answers
 - **Purpose**: Sets the number of consecutive correct answers needed to reduce a card's lapse count.
+If the value is ie. 3 the lapse is reduced when the user gets the card 3 time correct.
+Next lapse reduction will be on 6 times correct, then 9... etc.
 - **Default Value**: `3`

 ### Show Notifications